zhulingbiezhi/theme-stack-blog/content/post/2025/3d-printer/popular_octoprinter_plugin.md

 ## Plugin #10: Creality 2x temperature reporting fix

-Creality is renowned for making affordable desktop printers, but any Ender or CR series user knows all too well there is much space for improvement (and fun DIY’s!).
-With the release of the v2 line, we receive a set of new “challenges” to overcome.
+Creality is renowned for making affordable desktop printers, but any Ender or CR series user knows all too well there is much space for improvement (and fun DIY's!).
+With the release of the v2 line, we receive a set of new "challenges" to overcome.

 [Creality 2x temperature reporting fix](https://plugins.octoprint.org/plugins/ender3v2tempfix/) corrects temperature reporting for printers with a new mainboard: Ender-3 Pro's, Ender-3 Pro v2, CR-6 SE, and others.